The Simpsons Ride: Voice cast and crew

-The ride features more than 24 regular characters from The Simpsons and features the voices of the regular cast members, as well as Pamela Hayden, Russi Taylor and Kelsey Grammer.
-Harry Shearer, however, did not to participate in the ride's creation due to scheduling and availability conflicts.
+The ride features more than 24 regular characters from The Simpsons and features the voices of the regular cast members, as well as Pamela Hayden, Russi Taylor, and Kelsey Grammer.
+Harry Shearer, however, did not participate in the ride's creation due to scheduling and availability conflicts.
 Paying homage to the Back to the Future ride that The Simpsons Ride replaced, a video featuring a brief animated cameo from Doc Brown, voiced by Christopher Lloyd, is played in the ride queue.